-The line of retreat from Staroselye to Derenkovez had been dug by thousands of Ukrainians at the beginning of January.
-At dawn on 5 February 1944, the Assault Brigade "Wallonia" occupied it.
+The line of retreat from Staroselye to Derenkovets had been dug by thousands of Ukrainians at the beginning of January.
+At dawn on February 5, 1944, the Assault Brigade Wallonia occupied it.

 The layout of the line had been well chosen.
-It extended from southeast to northwest atop high crests which overlooked the valley, the bogs, and the canal from Derenkovez to the Olshanka.
+It extended from southeast to northwest atop high crests that overlooked the valley, the bogs, and the canal from Derenkovets to the Olshanka.
 Far away we could make out the forests by which we had returned from Belozerye.